Free · 2026 data · No signup

 Beyond rent, typical monthly housing costs in the UK include: council tax (£100–£250/month depending on band and location), gas and electricity (£80–£150/month), water rates (£30–£50/month), broadband (£25–£40/month), and contents insurance (£15–£25/month).
 Total additional costs of £250–£500/month are common.
 Your real housing burden is often 40–60% higher than the rent figure alone.

-The UK median full-time salary is around £34,000–£35,000 (ONS 2024–25 data).
-This gives a safe rent budget of approximately £792–£817/month — enough for a 1-bedroom in most UK cities but insufficient for London, where the average 1-bed costs £1,890/month.
-In London, the majority of renters on average UK salaries spend well above the recommended 30% threshold and typically rely on flatsharing to reduce costs.
+The UK median full-time salary (around £34,000–£35,000/year) translates to roughly £2,200–£2,300/month take-home.
+A safe rent budget at 28% is approximately £615–£645/month — enough for a 1-bedroom in most UK cities but far short of London, where the average 1-bed costs £1,890/month.
+In London, most renters on typical take-home pay flatshare or spend well above the 30% guideline.